 “Our unique supplement formula includes fat busting ingredients, which bind to dietary fat, preventing it from being absorbed into your bloodstream.
 This helps you lose 10lbs in one week guaranteed, or we’ll give you your money back!”

 This is the final stage of market sophistication.
-Your market is fully saturated with different versions of your product or service, the buyers are extremely sophisticated to the marketing messages out there and only respond to a certain level of marketing, that is level five.
+Your market is fully saturated with different versions of your product or service, the buyers are extremely sophisticated to the marketing messages out there and only respond to a certain level of marketing, which is level five.

 At this stage, the marketing is no longer based on the product or the ‘idea’ of the product but is focussed more on the ‘experience’, ‘relatability’ and ‘emotions’ of your customer.
 How does your product make your customer ‘feel’?
 How can they relate to the product?
 What experience does your product offer them that they can’t get anywhere else?
 All these are questions that can be addressed when your market is at level five.